d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 is passed via the `rnn` argument of the `__init__` method.
 When training language models, the inputs and outputs are from the same vocabulary.
 Hence, they have the same dimension, which is equal to the vocabulary size.
+Note that we use perplexity to evaluate the model.
+As discussed in :numref:`subsec_perplexity`, this ensures that sequences of different length are comparable.

 ```{.python .input}
 %%tab all